 The bubble chart can be found as part of the Chart Widget within our Dashboards.
-To locate the bubble chart, create a new dashboard and then add the Chart Widget onto it.
-From there, under the "Chart type" section in the widget settings, select the bubble chart as so:
+To locate the bubble chart, create a new Dashboard or Dashboard view and then add the Chart Widget.
+From there, under the "Chart type" section in the widget settings, select the bubble chart:

 In the bubble chart, the X and Y axis positioning of the bubble, as well as the bubble size, are dictated according to various numerical values on your board.
 Therefore, you must have two or three numerical values located on your board by using the Number or Formula Columns.